TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     .. todo: This is not understandable without an example.

 `view.templateRootPaths`
-    This can be used to specify the root paths for all fluid templates in this extension.
+    This can be used to specify the root paths for all Fluid templates in this extension.
 If nothing is specified, the path :file:`extensionName/Resources/Private/Templates` is used.
 All layouts that are necessary for this extension should reside in this folder.